Tips for Small, Diverse and Veteran-Owned Businesses

 Stay informed

-We host events, provide training, and work with small and diverse business communities to connect them with tools, resources and statewide contracting opportunities.
+We host events, provide training, and work with small and diverse business communities to connect them with tools, resources, and statewide contracting opportunities.

-Additional information
+Additional resources